Is the heat slowing you down this summer? Here are 20 tips to beat the heat – and save energy, too!

-Turning up the AC will only make things worse–don’t forget, burning energy for such items is exactly how we got ourselves into this carbon-based mess in the first place.
-Instead, there are plenty of tricks and tips to beat the heat this summer that can not only keep you cool, but can also help to reduce your energy bills and your impact on the planet.
+Instead of doing that, luckily there are plenty of eco-friendly, money saving alternatives.
+These tricks and tips to beat the heat this summer that can not only keep you cool, but can also help to reduce your energy bills and your impact on the planet.

 20 Tips to Beat the Heat This Summer